Pense-Software/website/README.md

 # Pense Website

-Source code of our main website with services offered.
+Source code of our main website with all our dev services offered.